jhonpulido1990/AirBnB_clone/README.md

 * File:  ` models/base_model.py, models/__init__.py, tests/ `
  Self-paced manual review  Panel footer - Controls
 ### 4. Create BaseModel from dictionary
-          mandatory         Progress vs Score  Task Body Previously we created a method to generate a dictionary representation of an instance (method   ` to_dict() `  ).

           Now it’s time to re-create an instance with this dictionary representation.
  ` <class 'BaseModel'> -> to_dict() -> <class 'dict'> -> <class 'BaseModel'>
  ` Update   ` models/base_model.py `  :
 *  ` __init__(self, *args, **kwargs) ` : * you will use  ` *args, **kwargs `  arguments for the constructor of a  ` BaseModel ` . (more information inside the AirBnB clone concept page)